 Appeal Process Form

 PLEASE NOTE: The student must complete this form in its entirety and submit to the OTA Program Office within 5 working days of the situation.

+This is my formal letter of intent to appeal the (state the grievance here).

 1. Describe with specific examples exactly what the issue is.
 Please provide specific examples that